iskcrew/isk_deprecated/README.md

 For periodic tasks, like updating schedule slides there is a another background daemon you can start it with "./isk-server.rb start background_jobs" or "script/background_jobs.rb start".

 ### Production environment

-It is highly recomended that you first generate new session cookie encryption keys ("rake secret") and update config/initializers/secret_token.rb, otherwise you will be vulnerable to session forgery.

 For performance you will want to have nginx in front of ISK for serving static files (slide images mostly) for performance reasons.
 Example configuration for nginx can be created by "rake isk:nginx".
 The file will have correct directories, but you still need to update it with the servers hostname.
 If you can't use nginx as a front-end you need to edit config/environments/production.rb and enable serving of static assets and disable x-sendfile support.